ProtoSchool/Denver/CODE_OF_CONDUCT.md

 If an incident responder has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
 The incident documentation will not be available to them, and they will excuse themselves from any conversations involving handling the incident.

 Should the majority lead incident responders need to recuse themselves, **TODO: contact who??**

+Project maintainers who do not follow or enforce our Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ### Attribution